Mansiyadav7/Blinkit-Analysis/README.md

 # Blinkit-Analysis
 Overview

-The Blinkit Grocery Analysis Excel Project focuses on analyzing and visualizing key aspects of grocery store data to identify trends and insights related to outlets and products.
+The Blinkit Grocery Analysis Excel Project analyzes and visualizes key aspects of grocery store data to identify trends and insights related to outlets and products.
 Using Microsoft Excel, the project includes well-structured datasets and charts that illustrate:

 Outlet Size: Analysis of how store sizes vary across outlets and their impact on performance.